-The geographic distribution of home values in Ellis County can be visualized by the following map.
-As can be seen, home values are relatively uniform across the county, but slightly higher in the northern half of the county than the southern half.
+The geographic distribution of home values in Okfuskee County can be visualized by the following map.
+As shown, the highest home values in Okfuskee County are in the central portion of the county, surrounding Okemah, while the lowest home values are in Okemah proper.

-Ellis County Median Home Values by Census Tract
+Okfuskee County Median Home Values by Census Tract